AL-AlamySploit/no-tools/README.md

 #Finish
 <br>
 <br>
-U can update this program with command "darksploit update"
+U can update this program with command "AL-AlamySploit update"
 <br>
 <br>
 if you have a bug is running this program?report bug on my instagram.
 <br>
-contact instagram : @yungreyyxrist
+contact instagram : @al_alamy7